-Concept Note 1 on the effect of the 2020 pandemic on commercial contracts
+Breathing Space : A Concept Note on the effect of the pandemic on commercial contracts

-Following its recent call for Breathing Space, BIICL has released Concept Note 2 which shows in detail which steps should be taken to minimise the risk of a deluge of disputes and to increase the prospect of constructive outcomes.
+Following the introduction of the initial concept note BIICL released Concept Note 2 in May 2020 it showed in detail which steps should be taken to minimise the risk of a deluge of disputes and to increase the prospect of constructive outcomes.

 Concept Note 2 argues, among other things, that the best policy approach in the case of many contracts is for the law: